14th Canadian Hussars

 The 14th Canadian Hussars was a light cavalry and later light armoured reconnaissance regiment of the Non-Permanent Active Militia of the Canadian Militia and later the Canadian Army.
-First raised in 1910 as the 27th Light Horse, the regiment was Redesignated in 1920 as the 14th Canadian Light Horse and again in 1940 as the 14th Canadian Hussars.
+First raised in 1910 as the 27th Light Horse, the regiment was redesignated in 1920 as the 14th Canadian Light Horse and again in 1940 as the 14th Canadian Hussars.
 On 31 March 1968, the regiment was reduced to nil strength and placed on the Supplementary Order of Battle.

 One source claims the unit was the union of the 27th Light Horse and the 14th Canadian Mounted Rifles, but the official lineage shows no amalgamation in 1920, just a renaming of the 27th Light Horse.
 Authoritative lists of units in the Active Militia and the Canadian Expeditionary Force show no record of a "14th Canadian Mounted Rifles" – there were only 13 regiments of mounted rifles organized in the CEF.
 In any event, the 14th Canadian Light Horse in the 1920s was headquartered in Swift Current, Saskatchewan.
-It comprised 'A', 'B' and 'C' Squadrons based at Maple Creek, Saskatchewan, Swift Current and Shaunavon, respectively.
+It comprised 'A', 'B' and 'C' Squadrons based at Maple Creek, Swift Current and Shaunavon, respectively.
 In 1937 the regiment was designated a mechanized unit, and in 1940 the regiment was renamed the 14th Canadian Hussars.
 In 1941 an Active Service regiment was mobilized, and its members joined with other reconnaissance personnel in England to form 8 Recce.